Starnodes2024/ComfyUI_StarBetaNodes/web/docs/StarOllamaSysprompterJC.md

 - **style (CHOICE)**: Dropdown populated from `styles.json`.
 The first entry is `Own Style`.
 - **own_style (STRING)**: If `Own Style` is chosen, this text is used for both `STYLENAME` and `STYLE`.
 - **additional_system_prompt (STRING)**: Appended to the end of the system prompt if not empty.
+- **Fit Composition to Style (BOOLEAN)**: When enabled, appends `Change image composition to fit the chosen style.` to the system prompt.

 ## Outputs